nashville-software-school/bangazon-inc/book-2-mvc/README.md

 This book prepares you for building the web application that will be a prototype of the Tabloid blog platform.

-We'll be experimenting with technologies and conepts while building a simple app that matches dog owners in Nashville with dog walkers.
+We'll be experimenting with technologies and concepts while building a simple app that matches dog owners in Nashville with dog walkers.

 ## Topics

 * Request / Response Cycle
 * Anatomy of a HTTP request
 * Controllers
-* Routing
-* Route Parameters
+* Routing & Route Parameters
 * Models
 * ViewModels
 * DataAnnotations / Validation